Skip to Main Content

 In this article:

-The Traditional Wedding Speech Order
+Traditional Wedding Speech Order

-The father of the bride speech is often one of the most special and tear-jerking moments of the day—and it's usually the first toast given when following the traditional order of speeches at the wedding.
-The father of the bride will typically start off by welcoming guests and thanking them for coming.
-The speech can also include a heartfelt anecdote about the bride and some words of wisdom for the happy couple.
-Depending on the situation, the mother of the bride can give a speech along with (or in place of) the father of the bride.
+Since the bride's parents are traditionally the hosts of the wedding, they're usually the first to kick off the toasts.
+This speech is often given by the father of the bride, who will start off by welcoming guests and thanking them for coming.
+The father-of-the-bride speech can also include a heartfelt anecdote about the bride and some words of wisdom for the happy couple.
+Depending on the situation, couples may decide to have a mother-of-the-bride speech along with (or in place of) the father of the bride's.

 Find your kind of venue